Wapping Wharf Restaurants,Bristol- Root Review

-Root, offering seasonal sharing plates in Bristol, can be found within the former shipping containers of Wapping Wharf.
+Root, offering seasonal sharing plates in Bristol, is one of the former shipping container Wapping Wharf restaurants.
 Vegetable focused (with some fish dishes on our visit), the menu is interesting and inviting -the most difficult part of all is deciding what not to order!

 We sat on the outside terrace, overlooking the docks on a lovely summers days, to enjoy our lunch.
-Wapping Wharf contains a number of other restaurants, shops and businesses so is great for a look around whilst visiting.
+Here, you will find Wapping Wharf restaurants, shops and businesses so is great for a look around whilst visiting.

 A glass of Tokaji, a crispy dry white from Hungary, is a good match for the food to come, as are a couple of bottles of the locally brewed Keller Pils by Lost and Grounded.
 Enjoyed in the sun overlooking the dock – perfect.